 The dogs were well versed in the trails which they had run their whole life and they were happy to run full speed around corners and straightaways even if their human was being dragged.

 At some point, I had probably not leaned enough or got cocky with my standing ability and lost my footing.

-My wet boots slipped off the sled runner and before I realized what had happened, I was being dragged by an enthusiastic dog sled team.
+My wet boots slipped off the sled runner and before I realized what happened, I was being dragged by an enthusiastic dog sled team.

-As I was holding onto the handlebar and my feet were dragging uselessly behind me, I wondered, what now?
+As I was holding onto the handlebar and my feet were dragging uselessly behind me, I wondered, “What now?”
 I don’t remember this part of the “how to shred with a dogsled” tutorial.
 Instead, I tried something that wasn’t mentioned.